Ableton/aqt-cassowary/README.md

 Cassowary is most useful for writing layout code for responsive applications with very dynamic content.
 It is the tool you need when `anchors` or `QtQuick.Layouts` are too rigid for you.
-Check the examples in `qml/NewExamples` for more details.
+Check the examples in `examples` for more details.

 Status
 ------